False Statements and Fraudulent Debt Collection

 Commonwealth's motion for post-trial relief (motion for a new trial), was denied by the court

-Important Update: Since Commonweath appealed, the Common Pleas Court of Delaware County was obliged to write an
+The Common Pleas Court of Delaware County wrote an

 Opinion for the Superior Court.
 The